 Fistula

 Fistula is an abnormal connection between two body parts.
-(MedlinePlus, 2024) When a woman has a fistula, a tube forms between the vagina and the bladder or rectum that causes leakage of urine or stool.(Cook et al., 2004) Common types of fistulas in women are obstetric fistulas, vesicovaginal fistulas, and rectovaginal fistulas.
+(MedlinePlus, 2024) When a woman has fistula, a tube forms between the vagina and the bladder or rectum that causes leakage of urine or stool.(Cook et al., 2004) Common types of fistulas in women are obstetric fistulas, vesicovaginal fistulas, and rectovaginal fistulas.
 Obstetrical fistula is the most common, accounting for 79% to 100%, followed by rectovaginal fistula (1% to 8%) and vesicovaginal with rectovaginal fistula (1% to 23%).
 (Tebeu et al., 2012) Due to the fact that it is impossible to identify the specific kind of fistula that the women had in the dataset, fistula was considered broadly in this research.

 West Africa